Hoffee-Toffee/Troll-Toll-Calculator/README.md

 - 1Ȼ is 1 troll rock candy, the smallest division of currency
 - 100 Rock Candies = 1 Gold Ring (AuR) : 10Ȼ = 1AuR
 - 100 Gold Rings = 1 Goat (GT) : 100AuR = 1 GT

+It would be wise to consider the troll client when building the app, they are known to be tough customers.

 ## The Tech